Honnur6268/Bdiplus-Assignment/README.md

      Opens Swagger UI where you can see Rest Api endpoints and test the apis.

      Rest Endpoints:
-       a.
-GET -  To view all tasks   - http://localhost:8080/api/task/tasks
+       1. GET -  To view all tasks   - http://localhost:8080/api/task/tasks
-       b.
-POST - To save Task to db - http://localhost:8080/api/task/save
+       2. POST - To save Task to db - http://localhost:8080/api/task/save
-       c.
-PUT - To update task  - http://localhost:8080/api/task/update
+       3. PUT - To update task  - http://localhost:8080/api/task/update
-       d.
-GET - To get the task by ID - http://localhost:8080/api/task/{id}
+       4. GET - To get the task by ID - http://localhost:8080/api/task/{id}
-       e.
-DELETE - To delete the task by ID - http://localhost:8080/api/task/{id}
+       5. DELETE - To delete the task by ID - http://localhost:8080/api/task/{id}

      Test the api using Postman or Swagger Ui